 I don’t know if my fatigue is vaccine-related, or seasonal allergies or just the culmination of the crush of the pandemic, increasingly burnt out clients, another full provincial lockdown just announced today.
 But what I do know is that my vaccine wasn’t “a personal choice” – and neither was it some moral failing because I haven’t worked out enough.

 Catherine wrote a post last week that alluded to Marjorie Taylor Greene’s ridiculous assertion that crossfit will protect her from covid.
 There is persistent, rising buzz of moralistic discourse within the fitness and wellness community that if we “eat clean,” take supplements, work out and otherwise “keep our immune systems functioning,” we don’t need vaccines.

 This perspective is everywhere, nudging its way to the surface.
-My chiropractor told my friend, who is also her client, that she’s not planning to get vaccinated “unless they require it for me to travel somewhere.”
 People I like regularly post comments about vaccines being “a personal choice.”
 This perspective — which I’ve heard in many places — piggybacks on the notion that masks are a “personal choice” — and which then falls into the incendiary rhetoric that anyone who follows a mask mandate is a “sheeple.”
 (Which people flew onto our facebook page to post after Catherine’s post last week).

 The anti-mask/anti-vax discourse tends to fall into four interconnected categories:

 - “I’m not scared, YOU are, I shouldn’t have to adjust my life based on your fear”

 - “I take care of my body, if you don’t that’s not my problem”